Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 1.md

 After running the above command, “service/hello-service-a123456 created” will be displayed.

 Step 3:
-To check whether the service exists, you can run the below command:
+To list all services, thus checking whether our service exists, you can run the below command:

 `kubectl get services
 `{{execute}}

----

 Step 4:
+Lastly, run the below command which will list all services, deployments and pods with the label 'a123456'.
 `kubectl get svc,deploy,po -l user=a123456
 `{{execute}}